Xiong Shiqi

 Xiong Shiqi (born 9 March 2004) is a Chinese long jumper.

 Early life

 A student at Wuhan University, she won gold in the 100 metres and the 4 × 100 m relay at the 2023 Asian U20 Athletics Championships in Yecheon, South Korea.

 Career

-She won the gold medal in the long jump at the delayed 2022 Asian Games held in Hangzhou in October 2023 with a personal best jump of 6.73 metres.
+Xiong won the gold medal in the long jump at the delayed 2022 Asian Games held in Hangzhou in October 2023 with a personal best jump of 6.73 metres.

 She won gold at the 2024 Asian Indoor Athletics Championships in Tehran in the long jump.
 She finished fourth at the 2024 Diamond League Shanghai in the long jump in April 2024.
 She competed in the long jump at the 2024 Paris Olympics.

 In September 2025, she competed at the 2025 World Championships in Tokyo, Japan.

+In February 2026, she won the gold medal in the long jump at the 2026 Asian Indoor Athletics Championships in Tianjin, China, successfully defending her title.
+In May, she placed sixth at the 2026 Shanghai Diamond League.